KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 	:end-before: XR_DOCS_TAG_END_DestroyResources
 	:dedent: 8

-With our rendering resources now set up, we can add in the code needed for rendering the cuboids.
-We will set up the ``RenderCuboid()`` method, which is little helper method that renders a cuboid.
-It also tracks the number of rendered cuboid with ``renderCuboidIndex``.
+With our rendering resources now set up, we can add the code needed for rendering the cuboids.
+We will set up the ``RenderCuboid()`` method, which is a little helper method that renders a cuboid.
+It also tracks the number of rendered cuboids with ``renderCuboidIndex``.
 This is used so that we can correctly index into the right section of the uniform/constant buffer for positioning the cuboid and camera.

 Above ``void RenderCuboid()``, add the following code: